 "They might not ask the question they really need answers to in a public forum because if they don't trust their manager, they may think, 'Oh my gosh, my manager is going to see that and go, you should know the answer to that already.

 "So, they're looking around for feedback, signals.
 Is it OK for me to do this?
 How are other people using it?
 This is where trust becomes a hugely important.
 If there isn't a sense trust and feeling like you can trust the organization not to penalize you if you said something or asked questions, that becomes a huge factor."

 Developing an organizational culture that promotes psychological safety, and accounting for these issues in advance can make implementation much easier.

 I asked Dr. Moon to share a few pieces of advice for leaders taking steps to build a stronger culture by better understanding the social networks within their organization.

-Pilot it -- "You don't have to roll something out like this across an entire organization.
-You can always smart small.
+"You don't have to roll something out like this across an entire organization.
+You can always start small.
 Working in a small group, in a small department is one of the best things that you can do."

 No matter the size of organization you work in, it will always be beneficial to improve your understanding of the social fabric it’s comprised of, and make informed decisions based on that understanding.

 There are many tools you can use to help achieve this state of operation, but the most important tool will always be the one that rests above your shoulders.